-Finalized Day-Ahead bids data is due in at must be submitted by 05:00 a.m.
-AM a.m.
-(0500 hours) (or by 4:50 a.m. for some External Transaction bids pursuant to MST Section 4.2.1.1) on the each day prior to the Dispatch Day for the full commitment period.
+Finalized Day-Ahead bids should be submitted by 05:00 a.m. (or by 4:50 a.m. for some External Transaction bids pursuant to MST Section 4.2.1.1) on the day prior to the Dispatch Day for the full commitment period.